 Cambodia uses the riel (KHR) as its currency and is the most commonly used means of exchange in the country.
 To get an idea of how much a riel is worth, $1 USD = 4,100 KHR.
 So, if you’re coming from a western nation, consider yourself a lucky man when you visit as your dollars, euros or pounds can go a long way here in Koh Rong.

-What is unfortunate, however, is the lack of banks and ATMs in Koh Rong.
+There are no ATMs in Koh Rong island and you will have to get cash on the terminals going to Koh Rong: Eftpos, Koh Touch or Koh Lanta.
 You should definitely bring all the necessary cash that you need for your vacation when going here as you won’t find any place to access your savings account here.
 If you do ran out of cash and are willing to borrow money with a 10% fee, there are lending services in Koh Rong that offer this opportunity.

 There are many ways to spend money in Koh Rong depending on your budget and your needs.
 For those who only want to spend around $50 USD per day in Koh Rong, there are guesthouses and inns that offer rooms for $5-10 USD.
 An inexpensive yet hearty meal can go for as low as $2-4.50 USD while street food goes for even less at $1-3 USD.